redis/librdb/README.md

 ### Pause parser and resume
-At times, the application may need to execute additional tasks during parsing intervals, such as updating a progress bar or performing other computations.
+At times, the application may need to execute additional tasks during parsing intervals, such as updating a progress bar or verifying that used memory remains within limit.
 To facilitate this, the parser can be configured with a pause interval that specifies the number of bytes to be read from RDB source before pausing.
 This means that each time the parser is invoked, it will continue parsing until it has read a number of bytes equal to or greater than the configured interval, at which point it will automatically pause and return 'RDB_STATUS_PAUSED' in order to allow the application to perform other tasks.
 Example:

       size_t intervalBytes = 1048576;
       RdbParser *parser = RDB_createParserRdb(memAlloc);